 PROJECT PARTNER: El Yunque National Forest

-STAFF LEADERS: Volunteers will work alongside Project Supervisor Ryan Prochaska and Crew Leader Veronica Bejarano.
+STAFF LEADERS: Volunteers worked alongside Project Supervisor Ryan Prochaska and Crew Leader Veronica Bejarano.

 LOCATION: Stone House is located about 90 minutes from San Juan, PR: